 This does not mean we avoid challenges to avoid failure.
 On the contrary, each child is intellectually, emotionally, physically, and spiritually stimulated.
 We approach each challenge carefully and intelligently, encouraging trial and error, and with full knowledge of differing learning paces and styles and developmental stages.
 And, we guide our students through the challenge successfully, without moving on until an activity or a concept is mastered.

-For more detail, please see our Program Overview.
+For more detail, please see our Program Schedule.